matomo-org/developer-documentation/docs/5.x/archiving-behavior-specification.md

 * `--concurrent-requests-per-website`: Controls the maximum number of concurrent archiving requests that are launched at a time, for a single website.
 * `--concurrent-archivers`: The maximum number of core:archive commands that should be running in parallel on a single server.
 This does not affect archivers running on other servers.
+Default is 3 archivers, use `-1` to set unlimited archivers.
 * `--force-all-websites`: Like `--force-idsites` but for every website in the instance.

 ## Archive Invalidation